Generosity is one of the keys to happiness. This is well documented.

 Today there is much scientific research that supports the notion that giving one’s time, talents and treasures is a great pathway to finding purpose, transcending difficulties, and finding fulfilment and meaning in life.

-We thought it would be a good chance to remind ourselves why generosity is so important and how it can change your life.
+We thought it would be a good chance to remind ourselves why generosity is so important, and how it could change your life.